-Michelle M. Nickerson is assistant professor of history at Loyola University, Chicago.
+Michelle M. Nickerson is associate professor of history at Loyola University, Chicago.
 She is coeditor of Sunbelt Rising: The Politics of Space, Place, and Region.

 "Nickerson has enriched conservative historiography by examining the integral role women played in conservatism's development and implementation and has forced feminist historiography to confront the complications that conservative female activists bring to the literature."--Mary C. Brennan, Journal of American History

 "Michelle M. Nickerson's carefully crafted study of grassroots conservative activists in Los Angeles County in the 1950s and early 1960s offers an important contribution to the scholarship on twentieth-century conservatism and women's political activism in the pre-Feminine Mystique (1963) 'doldrums.'"--Sylvie Murray, American Historical Review

 "Michelle Bachmann and Sarah Palin?
 They had antecedents.
 Many, many antecedents.
 Michelle Nickerson uncovers an entire undiscovered lost continent of right-wing organizing--and in the process produces a wealth of new and profound insights about grassroots conservatism as a whole.
 A remarkable book."--Rick Perlstein, author of Nixonland: The Rise of a President and the Fracturing of America